Find a Lender-Approved Local Conveyancer in Barnes

 Planning law solicitors in Barnes regulated by the Solicitors Regulation Authority

-The practices listed below are a non-comprehensive list of solicitors in Barnes specialising in planning law.
-This should include advice on compulsory purchases in Barnes
+The practices listed below are a small selection of solicitors in Barnes specialising in planning law.
+The solicitors can give expert legal advice on all aspects of planning, including development on contaminated land

 • Sutton-mattocks & Co Llp, 1 Rocks Lane, London, SW13 0DE